WordPress/openverse/README.md

 You can check the health of a live deployment of the API by running the live integration tests.

-1. Change directory to the `copenverse-api`
+1. Change directory to the `openverse-api`

 ```
-cd copenverse-api
+cd openverse-api
 ```

 #### On the host